akwohlgenant/akwohlgenant.github.io/_posts/2020-08-06-washdc_bike_arcgis_storymap.md

  Select the MOOC format and toggle 'free' to see this course and some others in the same format.

-The StoryMap web application let's users incorporate web maps with text and other forms of media to tell a story.
-The course is pretty well run, and I have found the content to be pretty useful.
+The StoryMap web application lets users incorporate web maps with text and other forms of media to tell a story.
+The course is pretty well put together, and I have found the content to be quite useful.
 Check out the story and let me know what you think.
 I haven't fleshed it out with much more than the bare essentials, but I think it gets across at least a hint of the functionality.

 <center>